 Stiklių Street, in the vicinity of the Restaurant Lokys, is also worth passing by.
 They usually have some nice decorations hanging above the street and it’s always worth seeing what kind of creations they come up with next.
 And the restaurant is very good too!

 There are also lots of beautiful churches in the Old Town of Vilnius.
-They say there are 28 churches just in the Old Town… If you visit just one of the, don’t miss St. Anne’s Church – it’s a stunning example of Gothic architecture.
+They say there are 28 churches just in the Old Town… If you visit just one of them, don’t miss St. Anne’s Church – it’s a stunning example of Gothic architecture.

 Cathedral Square, Gediminas Castle & Neris River